Last Updated on November 17, 2022 by maximosecrets

 When you are defining your records in the Item Master application you are defining characteristics that would apply to all organizations that share the same item set.
 I hear you saying that I don’t want all my items to be available in all my organizations, well that is controlled by the status found in the action Item/Organization Details, supported by the ITEMORGINFO table.
 This is the level in which the item and organization come together, and which controls some aspects of storeroom inventory managed in the Inventory and Stocked Tools applications.

-Storerooms, in which inventory reside (items and tools) exist at the Site level.
-A Site belongs to an Organization, the organizations referenced in the ITEMORGINFO table.
+Storerooms, in which inventory reside (items and tools) exist at the A structural element of a Maximo database that is used for data separation.
+More level.
+A Site belongs to an A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More, the organizations referenced in the ITEMORGINFO table.
 Therefore, some aspects of what happens in Inventory, for example a storeroom item’s status or its stock category are initially controlled from the ITEMORGINFO table.

 Service Items are not stocked, but to be used on Site level objects like a Purchase Order they do need an active status in the ITEMORGINFO table, the button found in the action Service Item/Organization Details allows you to change status.